shubhamdwivedii/system-design-notes/Simpl Topics/Virtual Memory & Demand Paging.md

 1. This algorithm is based on the argument that **the page with the smallest count was probably just brought in and has yet to be used**.

+### First In First Out (FIFO) Algorithm

+1. First page that was added in will be the first one to be replaced and so on.

 _See More About Paging_